jeanmendes-dev/jeanmendes-dev/README.md

 - ✅ **SaaS Development** — end-to-end R-powered applications for rent
 - ✅ **Interactive Dashboards** (`shiny`, `golem`, `plotly`) deployed via Docker, GitHub Actions, and cloud infra

-> 📜 *Every pipeline is built with reproducibility as the default — not an afterthought.*

 ---

 ### 📦 Selected Projects